 Why digital wallets?

-The best thing about digital wallets is that, for both online and offline transactions, they afford the opportunity for the consumer to make secure, quick transactions, averting the need for a bank card or (for online payments) the need to enter card or bank details for every purchase.
+The best thing about digital wallets is that, for both online and offline transactions, they afford the opportunity for the consumer to make secure, quick transactions, averting the need for a bank card or (for online payments) the need to enter a card or bank details for every purchase.
 However, they offer even more perks for unbanked consumers.
 It provides a means of financial inclusion, both as an alternative to cash payments and as a way of accessing services such as loans and savings accounts